schemathesis/schemathesis/docs/cli.rst

 ----------------------

-If your Open API schema defines ``servers`` (or ``basePath`` in Open API 2.0), these values will be used to construct a full endpoint URL during testing.
+If your Open API schema defines ``servers`` (or ``basePath`` in Open API 2.0), these values will be used to construct a full operation URL during testing.
 In the case of Open API 3.0, the first value from ``servers`` will be used.

 However, you may want to run tests against a different base URL.
 To do this, you need to pass the ``--base-url`` option in CLI or provide ``base_url`` argument to a loader/runner if you use Schemathesis in your code: